jsr6720/jsr6720.github.io/_posts/2024-05-02-conversation-experience-chatgpt-vs-stack-overflow.md

 ---
 layout: post
 author: James Rowe
 title: "Conversation experience ChatGPT vs stack overflow"
 date: "2024-05-02 21:59:32 -04:00"
+category: personal
-tags: 2024 technology stack-overflow communication
+tags: 2024 stack-overflow communication
 uid: E4927E40-0AF6-42A4-A367-ED9F58A73C79
 excerpt: "A comparison of the conversation experience between stack overflow and ChatGPT.
 Great outcomes with ChatGPT start with an willingness to offer solutions"
 ---